MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/clear-server-side-cache.md

 ---
-title: "Clear the server-side cache for a portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
+title: "Clear the server-side cache for a portal | MicrosoftDocs"
 description: "Instructions to force the portal to refresh its cache immediately."
 author: sbmjais
 manager: shujoshi